keshavv79/VR_Project2_Varsha_Keshav_Harshavardhan_IMT2022506_560_515/README.md

 dataset using the Amazon Berkeley Objects (ABO) dataset, evaluating baseline models, fine-tuning using Low-Rank Adaptation (LoRA), and assessing performance using standard metrics.

+# Useful Files
+Please refer to the file [`curation.ipynb`](./curation.ipynb) located in the root directory of this repository for data curation. <br>
+Please refer to the folder [`dataset`](./dataset) for checking the dataset on which the model was inferred on.

 # Report

 Please refer to the report [`IMT2022506_515_560_MiniProject2.pdf`](./IMT2022506_515_560_MiniProject2.pdf) located in the root directory of this repository for detailed analysis, methodology, and results.